-Triple A was founded and is managed by Helen Storey, who has a long and successful record of developing projects to support marginalised communities.
+Triple A was founded by Helen Storey, who has a long and successful record of developing projects to support marginalised communities.
 Helen has first-hand experience in the field of autism, underpinned by accredited learning (University Of Cumbria).

 The Triple A team has designed a pathway of support for autistic adults (shown below), which focuses on social support, criminal and social justice but also health & well-being.

 The project aims to facilitate positive and sustainable change – to raise awareness of the issues & challenges and to bring people together to create and develop solutions.